NataliiaShevchenko620/Finance_loan_approval_prediction_data/README.md

 ![The optimized model](Screenshots/Picture5.png)

+**Conclusion**
-**Conclusion:** The first logistic regression model reveals a high precision for the positive class (0.78) and a high recall (0.98); the second model shows a decrease in precision (0.71) but an improvement in recall (0.51) for the negative class.
+The first logistic regression model reveals a high precision for the positive class (0.78) and a high recall (0.98); the second model shows a decrease in precision (0.71) but an improvement in recall (0.51) for the negative class.
 The overall accuracy of the first model is 80%, while the second model's accuracy is 78%.
 Based on this analysis, the polynomial features and L1 regularization included in the second model did not significantly improve the model's performance and even reduced its precision in some cases.

-###  Create a Neural Network (NN) Models
+###  Neural Network (NN) Models
 **First NN Model**
 - A first NN model of a sequential NN model comprising two hidden layers and one output layer was created.
 - The first hidden layer was added for receiving the input data of the features in the X_train data and comprised of 64 neurons and a ReLU activation function.